-While Blizzard has expressed in the past that Overwatch was always intended to be a shooter with heavy emphasis on the team-based aspects of the game, this model could only work if the community went along with the ideals of team play.
+While, in the past, Blizzard has expressed that Overwatch was always intended to be a shooter with heavy emphasis on the team-based aspects of the game, this model could only work if the community went along with the ideals of team play.

 In comparison to other games of the genre, Overwatch has always been notoriously bad with its unranked play.
 This is due to the fact that the majority of the players have a tendency to lean towards damage-based roles as opposed to supportive ones.
 This proves to be a problem when standard team compositions require just two damage dealers and far too many Quick Play teams wind up carrying four or more.
 This regularly leads to an uncooperative and, oftentimes, toxic gameplay environment.
 But this lack of coordination is quickly becoming a thing of the past.

-The new “Looking for Group” feature is finally live, and not a second too soon.
+The new “Looking for Group” feature is finally live and not a second too soon.
 Players now have the ability to create teams based on their desired specifications.
 You can join forces with up to five other players before starting a match.
-The system also allows users to set preferred roles, place restrictions on the roles of prospective teammates, and require that members participate in voice chat, among other things.
+The system also allows users to set preferred roles, place restrictions on the roles of prospective teammates and require that members participate in voice chat, among other things.
 This allows for a smoother and more controlled gameplay experience.

-Gone are the days of suffering through 6 DPS hero compositions or queueing in with a Torbjörn main who refuses to communicate.
+Gone are the days of suffering through six DPS hero compositions or queueing in with a Torbjörn main who refuses to communicate.
 The implementation of this system has essentially given players some much-needed agency over their gameplay experience.
 It’s likely that we’ll see a new era of team-based Overwatch because of this.

 What combats toxicity better than positive reinforcement after every game?
 Apparently not much, as we’ve come to find out with Blizzard’s newest “Endorsement” feature.
 With the latest patch, players are now able to choose three outstanding individuals from each match and give them an endorsement.
-The three categories to choose from are shot caller, good teammate, and sportsmanship.
+The three categories to choose from are shot caller, good teammate and sportsmanship.
 The shot caller endorsement is meant to be used for players with strong leadership skills.
 The good teammate endorsement is used for helpful and communicative players.
 The sportsmanship endorsement is used for players who promote fair play and humility.
 This system is paving the way for a less hostile and more cooperative environment alongside the LFG feature.

 While it is still unclear where Blizzard will go with endorsements in the future, we do know that rewards are on the way.
 Once a player has obtained enough endorsements, they will start to climb the endorsement ladder up to a maximum level of five.
 Based on the player’s endorsement level, they will be rewarded with having more queueing options in the LFG system.
 Blizzard has also released a statement saying that there will be periodic rewards for endorsements.
-All we know right now is that they will be based on a player’s endorsement level.
+All that is known now is that they will be based on a player’s endorsement level.
 No other details on what that could mean have yet been released.